runtipi/runtipi-appstore/apps/authentik-fh/metadata/description.md

 ## Installation

 The initial installation can take several minutes to complete.
-The initial installation can take several minutes to complete.
-The initial installation can take several minutes to complete.

 Look at the log display in the `Logs` tab of the Authentik app.